 As I play, my mind keeps thinking back to Clare.
 How was it that she got into the Alpha Beta Phis so fast?
 I know she had connections, but still.
 And what did she mean by saying it would be hard for me to pledge to other sororities?
 Shutting down the Tri-Fruhms was because of all the craziness that they were doing.
 They were actually hurting and ruining people’s lives!
 Didn’t the other sororities know that?
 How could they think I was a snitch?

 I am so focused on my game that I don’t even notice Charls come in.
-He spots me and heads over and I don’t spot him until her nears the table.
+He spots me and heads over, but I do not see him until he nears the table.

 I move over and line up to take another shot.
 “Nothing much,” I say and shoot at one of the balls.
 “Just blowing off some steam.”